 Check with your employer

 The first step is to check with your employer if they offer salary sacrifice.
-If they do, it can pay to see if salary sacrificing could have any impact on your salary and benefits.
+If they do, it can pay to see how much salary sacrificing could impact your take-home pay before choosing to do so.

 Provide your contribution details